-Sec.
-3. Section 105(b) of the Foreign As-SISTANCE ACT OF 1961 IS AMENDED- (1) by inserting "(1) after "(b)"; and lowing new paragraph:
+SEC.
+3. SECTION 105(b) OF THE FOREIGN AS-SISTANCE ACT OF 1961 IS AMENDED- (1) by inserting "(1) after "(b)"; and

-(2) by adding at the end thereof the fol-
+(2) by adding at the end thereof the following new paragraph:

 "(2)(A) Beginning with the fiscal year 1986, and for each fiscal year thereafter, \$15.000,000 of assistance provided under this section by the Administrator of the agency primarily responsible for administering this part of this Act shall be used to finance scholarships for black South Africans who are attending universities, colleges, and secondary schools in South Africa and who are selected in accordance with subparagraph (B).
 Of the funds available under the preceding sentence to carry out this subparagraph, not less than \$5,000,000 shall be available only for assistance to full-time teachers or other educational professionals pursuing studies toward the improvement of their professional credentials.